chef-boneyard/chef-rfc/new/immediately-before.md

 ### Backwards Compatibility

-This will only affect resources which have :immediately_before on them, and will not modify any existing resources or recipes.
+This will only affect resources which have :before on them, and will not modify any existing resources or recipes.

 ### Implementation